 Takata air bags claim another life after Arizona crash

-DETROIT (AP) — Another driver has been killed by an exploding Takata air bag inflator, bringing the worldwide death toll to at least 24.
+DETROIT (AP) — An Arizona man killed by an exploding Takata air bag inflator brings the worldwide death toll to at least 24.

-The latest death occurred three days after a crash on June 8, 2018 in the Phoenix suburb of Buckeye, Arizona, according to a statement released Friday by Honda, which made the car involved in the crash.
+Armando V. Ortega, 55, of Yuma, died June 11, 2018, three days after his 2002 Honda Civic was involved in a crash in near Phoenix, according to the Arizona Department of Public Safety.

-The driver, who was not identified, was hit by shrapnel from the air bag when a 2002 Honda Civic crashed at an intersection at 8:33 p.m., a Honda spokesman said.
-The death occurred at a hospital on June 11, according to the company.
+Honda said in a statement that the Civic driver was hit by shrapnel and injured.
+He later died at a hospital.

 More than 200 people also have been hurt by the inflators, which have caused the largest series of automotive recalls in U.S. history involving with as many as 70 million inflators to be recalled by the end of next year.
 About 100 million inflators are to be recalled worldwide.

-The owner of the Honda in the crash purchased the Civic used less than three months before the death.
+The owner of the Civic, identified by Arizona officials as Ortega, purchased the Civic used less than three months before the death.
 But there is no federal requirement that used car sellers have the cars repaired or inform buyers of any unrepaired recall problems.
-Honda said it did not know the car had been sold recently.
-There also is no requirement that an automaker be notified when a vehicle changes hands, Honda said in a statement.
+Honda said it did not know the car had been sold until recently.

 Honda said the death was first reported to the U.S. National Highway Traffic Safety Administration on March 11 of this year.
 The safety agency notified Honda on March 14, and it inspected the car with Honda on Friday and determined that the inflator was blown apart in the crash.
 "The rupture was confirmed at this inspection, and we announced the findings the same day," Honda spokesman Chris Martin said.